Table of Contents

-- A rationale for how the proposed research fits within the mission of the ODS (see ODS Strategic Plan Goals).
+- A rationale for how the proposed research fits within the mission of the ODS should be included.

-- Information demonstrating that the dietary supplement adheres to the NCCAM Policy for Natural Products Integrity (see Minimum Criteria: Assessment of Dietary Supplement Ingredient Integrity) will be required prior to funding.
-Additional requirements for clinical trials, animal studies and probiotics can be found here.
+- Information demonstrating that the dietary supplement adheres to the National Center for Complementary and Integrative Health (NCCIH) Policy for Natural Products Integrity (an ODS summary of the policy is provided for your reference) will be required prior to funding.
+Additional requirements for clinical trials, animal studies, and probiotics can be found here.

 - Analytic methods must be adequately described and must be demonstrated to be scientifically valid and suitable for their intended purpose.

 - Applications will not be accepted without approval of the letter of intent.